konovalyk/Python-projects/README.md

-# Python-projects
+# Python Projects Portfolio

+This repository contains various data analysis projects implemented in Python, focusing on exploratory data analysis and A/B testing.

+## Projects

+### 1. Exploratory Data Analysis for Online Store

-# EDA_for_online_store_jpynb.ipynb – Data cleaning and analysis of online and offline sales of an international company.
+- **Description**: Analyzing online and offline sales data of an international company to identify sales trends and customer behavior.
-# Exploratory_data_analysis_for_online_store_jpynb.ipynb – Analysis of sales and behavior of registered users of an international furniture online store.
+- **Tools**: pandas, matplotlib, seaborn
+- **Key Findings**: [Briefly mention key insights]

+### 2. A/B Test Statistical Significance

-# A_B_test_statistical_significance.ipynb – Checking the statistical significance of AB test results.
+- **Description**: Evaluating the statistical significance of A/B test results to determine the effectiveness of a new feature.
+- **Tools**: scipy.stats, pandas
+- **Conclusion**: [Summarize the outcome]

+## Getting Started

+To run the notebooks:

+1. Clone the repository: